Large Data Volumes

 Skinny Tables

 Skinny tables are a special Salesforce optimization for objects with many columns.
-They create a separate, narrow table with only the fields you need for specific queries.
+They create a separate, narrow table containing only the fields needed for specific queries.

 Characteristics: